South Bruny National Park: Fauna

-Common mammals in the park include the Bennett's wallaby (Macropus rufogriseus), common brush tail possum (Trichosurus vulpecula) and Tasmanian pademelon (Thylogale billardierii).
-The Bennett's wallaby is fairly prevalent throughout Tasmania, however the national park protects a small population of unusual white Bennett's wallabies.
+Common mammals in the park include the Bennett's wallaby, common brushtail possum and Tasmanian pademelon.
+Bennett's wallaby is fairly common throughout Tasmania; however, the national park protects a small population of unusual white wallabies.
 The Bennett's wallaby, also referred to as the red-necked wallaby, can be found grazing on grasslands around the Fluted Cape area and are nocturnal.
-The eastern quoll (Dasyurus viverrinus) has also been reported.
-Spotted-tail quolls (Dasyurus maculates), Tasmanian devils (Sarcophilus harrisii), and common wombats (Vombatus ursinus) have always been absent from the island.
-All twelve of Tasmania's endemic bird species are present, notably the forty-spotted pardalote (pardalotus quadragintus) for which the island is the main stronghold.
-Little penguins (Eudyptula minor) and hooded plovers (Thinornis rubicollis) also breed along the coast.
-Reptiles recorded include the tiger snake (Notechis scutatus), lowland copperhead (Austrelaps superbus) and white-lipped snake (Drysdalia coronoides).
-A colony of Australian fur seals (Arctocephalus pusillus) occupy The Friars; rocks that form the most southerly part of the park where they use the rocks as a ‘haul-out’.
+The eastern quoll has also been reported.
+Spotted-tail quolls, Tasmanian devils and common wombats have always been absent from the island.
+All twelve of Tasmania's endemic bird species are present, notably the forty-spotted pardalote for which the island is the main stronghold.
+Little penguins and hooded plovers breed along the coast.
+Reptiles recorded include the tiger snake, lowland copperhead and white-lipped snake.
+A colony of Australian fur seals occupy The Friars, rocks that form the most southerly part of the park that the seals use as haul-outs.
 The birdlife of the park is of particular significance due to the varied habitats suitable for a rich variety of species.

 Bird life

-Several birds of prey exist in South Bruny National Park, including the white-bellied sea eagle (haliaeetus leucogaster), the wedge-tailed eagle (Aquila audax fleayi) and the grey goshawk (Accipiter novaehollandiae).
-The goshawk is endangered and very rare, and is found on Partridge Island, part of the South Bruny National Park.
-Also on Partridge island is a breeding penguin colony, the island provides a secluded refuge and ideal habitat for the flightless bird.
-Nearby Green Island provides the ideal conditions for the kelp gull (Larus dominicanus) and is an important breeding ground of which there are very few.
-The park also supports a rare ground parrot (Pezoporus wallicus), which survives in the open heathland.
-Ground parrots are extremely scarce with only three ground dwelling parrot species in existence, all of which are endangered.
-The preservation of their habitat is critical to the survival of the species, and the undisturbed heathland of the South Bruny National Park provides this refuge.
+Several birds of prey exist in South Bruny National Park, including the white-bellied sea eagle, the Tasmanian wedge-tailed eagle and the grey goshawk.
+The goshawk is endangered and very rare, and is found on Partridge Island, part of the national park.
+Partridge island also provides a secluded refuge and ideal habitat for a little penguin breeding colony.
+Nearby Green Island is an important breeding site for kelp gulls.
+The park also supports the ground parrot, which survives in the open heathland.